Jennifer Hope Wills: Early years

 The family moved to Ocean City, Maryland where her parents established a live children's theater.
 Parker Playhouse opened in 1978 and over time became a favorite of the city's many summertime visitors.
 Jennifer performed in almost every production the theater company produced.

 Her parents now run Presidents and Their First Ladies Dramatically Speaking, a production company that performs nationwide and provides great insight to the personal lives of our many presidents and their wives.

-Wills received a BA from Salisbury State University where she starred on the main stage as Maria in West Side Story, Lily in The Secret Garden and Elizabeth Sandry in The Grapes of Wrath.
+Wills received a BA from Salisbury University where she starred on the main stage as Maria in West Side Story, Lily in The Secret Garden and Elizabeth Sandry in The Grapes of Wrath.
 She then earned her MM at the prestigious Indiana University School of Music where she starred on the main stage as Laurey in Oklahoma!, Papagena in The Magic Flute, Josephine in H.M.S.
 Pinafore and Gossip I in The Ghosts of Versailles.
 After graduating she taught voice at the college level for two years before heading to New York City.